tock/book/src/course/thread-net/comms-app.md

 >    - You should see (TODO ADD).
 >    - If you do not see this, you have not successfully flashed the app.
 > 2. _Thread output does not say succesfully joined_.
->    - First confirm that you have flashed the router with the provided hex and
+>    - First confirm that you have flashed the router with the [provided instructions](./router-setup.md)
->      (TODO ADD LINK)
 >    - Attempt resetting your board again.

 Congratulations!
 We now have a networked mote.
 We now must modify the provided